pdf compressor

 This tool lets you compress multiple PDFs in one go, so you don’t have to upload and download the same file over and over again.

-• Individual downloads – every compressed PDF is returned as its own file with a _compressed suffix.
+Every compressed PDF returns as its own file with a _compressed suffix.

 Tip: Image-heavy PDFs usually benefit the most from compression.
 Keep a copy of your original files if you might need the full-resolution version later.